Abu al-Hasan al-Hashimi al-Qurashi: Identity

 Abu al-Hasan was his kunya.
 Al-Hashimi and al-Qurashi indicate that he belonged to the Banu Hashim clan of the Quraysh tribe.

 Al Ain News reported in March 2022 that al-Qurashi's real name was Zaid, an Iraqi national and the former emir of the Diwan of Education.
 A May 2022 United Nations Security Council (UNSC) report expanded on this, claiming that the most likely candidate as to his real identity was an Iraqi national by the name of Bashar Khattab Ghazal al-Sumaida'i, also known as Haji Zaid, stating:

 Abu al-Hassan's identity is not yet established but has been much discussed among Member States, with Iraqi national Bashar Khattab Ghazal al-Sumaida'i cited as the most likely candidate.
 Some Member States suggested that al-Sumaida'i was arrested in Turkey near Istanbul in May; others maintain that he remains at large.
 IS has not yet commented.

-Turkish president Recep Tayyip Erdoğan corroborated this after his arrest, claiming that al-Sumaida'i had been acting as the highest figure in the Islamic State since the death of former caliph Abu Ibrahim al-Hashimi al-Qurashi.
-IS, however, have never named their caliph to be al-Sumaida'i, and denied that he was imprisoned.
+Turkish president Recep Tayyip Erdoğan initially agreed with this claim after al-Sumaida'i was arrested, claiming that he had been acting as the highest figure in the Islamic State since the death of former caliph Abu Ibrahim al-Hashimi al-Qurashi.
+The Islamic State had never named their caliph to be al-Sumaida'i, and denied that he was imprisoned.
+The group openly and repeatedly mocked the al-Sumaida'i identity theory in its media.

-There are also other theories as to his identity.
+From the start, there were also other theories as to his identity.
 According to two unnamed Iraqi security officials, al-Qurashi's real name was Juma Awad al-Badri, and he was the elder brother of former IS leader Abu Bakr al-Baghdadi.
 Research by Iraqi historian Hisham al-Hashimi published in 2020 stated that al-Badri was head of the five-member Shura Council.